Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

 To evaluate performance,
 run [`View_Results.py`](View_Results.py) (if results are saved out).

+[The results may vary from the paper as we updated the data loading and data normalization]

 ## Main Functions

 The target classification code uses the following functions.